-NEW YORK — Extensively annotated burn notes from Apollo 13 realized $84,100 at Bonhams March 25 Space History auction in New York.
+NEW YORK — Extensively annotated burn notes from Apollo 13 realised $84,100 at Bonhams March 25 Space History auction in New York.
 The single typed sheet, which contains some of the most important procedures that allowed the astronauts to return safely to Earth, also included thorough notes written by astronaut James Lovell in red ink during the harrowing mission.
 The document was signed at a later date in black ink by fellow Apollo 13 astronaut Fred Haise, who also wrote the accompanying letter of provenance.

 "The Apollo 13 mission will never be forgotten and these burn notes are the tangible evidence of the incredible bravery of these astronauts.
 Bonhams is excited to be the leader in this important collecting field," said Matthew Haley, Bonhams Space History Specialist.

 From the aviation history section of the sale, a swatch of fabric from the Kitty Hawk Flyer sold for $33,750 – soaring past its pre-sale estimate of $3,500-4,500.
-Other lots that significantly outperformed their estimates included a very large Soviet model of the Soviet N1-L3 rocket which realized $27,500, more than double its pre-sale high estimate, and an Apollo 17 lunar surface checklist which sold for $28,750.
+Other lots that significantly outperformed their estimates included a very large Soviet model of the Soviet N1-L3 rocket which realised $27,500, more than double its pre-sale high estimate, and an Apollo 17 lunar surface checklist which sold for $28,750.
 The checklist was heavily soiled with lunar dust, allowing it to quadruple its pre-sale high estimate.

 Bonhams next Space History sale will take place in New York in Spring 2014.